Realm of Impossibility

-Realm of Impossibility is an action game created by Mike Edwards for the Atari 8-bit family and published by Electronic Arts in 1984.
-It was originally released in 1983 as Zombies and published by BRAM, a company formed by Edwards and a friend.
+Realm of Impossibility is an action game created by Mike Edwards for Atari 8-bit computers and published by Electronic Arts in 1984.
+It was originally released in 1983 as Zombies by BRAM, a company formed by Edwards and a friend.
 BRAM previously developed and published Attack at EP-CYG-4.

 Electronic Arts ported Realm of Impossibility to the Apple II and Commodore 64.
 A ZX Spectrum version was published in 1985 by Ariolasoft.

 Plot

 The player must traverse 13 dungeons to gather seven crowns to defeat the evil cleric Wistrik.

 Gameplay

 Each dungeon comprises up to a dozen separate rooms, with the game moving from one to another when the player moves reaches the edge of the screen.
 The player navigates through the rooms to find the treasure: either a crown or a key that provides access to a locked dungeon.

 The rooms contain zombies, snakes, spiders and other creatures which cannot be killed.
 The joystick button drops crosses which block the creatures.
 A dozen crosses can be present at once, and they disappear slowly over time.

 Scrolls can be collected allowing spells to be cast by pressing the first letter of its name on the keyboard: